stevan/Jackalope/README.md

 think of a 'linkrel' like a class and 'hyperlink' like an object instance, they have a similar relationship to one another.

-The base 'any' schema type provides an optional 'links' property, which is an array of 'linkrels'.
+The base 'any' schema type provides an optional 'links' property, which is a key-value mapping of 'linkrels' where the 'rel' name is the key.
 These are meant to describe the possible actions that can be taken against a given schema.
 Think of them as methods, where the schema is the class.
 These are also used by the REST style web services to generate the routes that can be called on the service, and used to generate a set of hypermedia controls for an instance of the schema.

 ### REST style web services

 This part of Jackalope starts to get more opinionated.
-Currently it provides a basic set of tools for exposing discoverable services to manage a collection a resources in a CRUD like manner.
+Currently it provides a basic set of tools for exposing discoverable services and another set of tools to manage a collection a resources in a CRUD like manner.
 It borrows some of the basic HTTP interactions from the ATOM publishing protocol and Microsoft's Cannonical REST Entity model, then mixed up with some of my personal opinions.

-It should be noted that there is more to REST then simple CRUD actions on resource collections, but currently this is what is available "out of the box" with plans for more later on.
-At this point if you wanted a more complex flow it would be possible to do it manually with the tools in Jackalope.
+It should be noted that there is more to REST then simple CRUD actions on resource collections.
+Jackalope provides all the building blocks for constructing a REST application using any kind of custom workflow you would like.
+However, because CRUD is so common, currently it is available "out of the box" with Jackalope.

-We extend the base Jackalope spec for this part, adding to it a 'web/resource' and 'web/resource/ref schemas and an 'web/service' schema, those can seen in Jackalope::REST::Schema::Spec.
-These are the two core components of the REST part of Jackalope.
+We extend the base Jackalope spec for this part, adding to it a 'web/resource' and 'web/resource/ref' schemas to help you manage your resources.
+And the 'schema/web/service/read-only', 'schema/web/service/non-editable' and 'schema/web/service/crud' schemas, which can be extended to add a reasonable set of default 'linkrels' for a schema.
+These can all be seen in the Jackalope::REST::Schema::Spec module.

+These are the two core components of the REST part of Jackalope, Resources and Services, which will discuss more below.

 #### Resources